Call for Submissions

 Finally, as you consider submitting a presentation topic and/or poster for this year’s event, make sure you also register and book your hotel room as soon as possible.
 Chattanooga is a very busy city in October and we want to make sure everyone has a comfortable place to stay while in town.
-Details on registration and special hotel accommodations can be easily located in the conference details section of this website.
+Details on registration and special hotel accommodations can be easily located in the Registration section of this website.

 The following are important guidelines to remember if your submission is accepted for inclusion in this year's RCIO conference:

 If you are presenting a poster: Posters should be approximately 3 feet by 3-4 feet in size and will be displayed on top of tables using either the provided poster backing boards provided by UTC or on tri-fold boards that presenters may bring for themselves.

 If you are a session presenter: Presentations at this year’s RCIO Conference are scheduled to last 60 minutes, inclusive of time for Q&A. This typically means that you should prepare 35-40 minutes of content and plan to facilitate discussion and answer questions from the audience.
 Each presentation room will be equipped with a projector, screen, computer, and internet connectivity.
 If other equipment will be needed, please specify in comments box in the registration form.
 Presenters should bring their presentations on thumb drive or have their presentation accessible via some form of internet storage source.